-I created these sun dried tomato & olive stuffed mushrooms for a couple of reasons.
-First, they are a tasty option for any vegan or vegetarian guests you host.
-Second, between work parties, school concerts, potlucks with friends, and the general holiday time crunch, they come together in about 20 minutes!…Read More
+These sun dried tomato & olive stuffed mushrooms are a tasty option for vegan or vegetarian guests and they come together in about 20 minutes!…Read More

 I don’t know how I got so lucky.

 Writing recipes, cooking, baking and taking pictures of food is my JOB.

 I mean, come on, seriously – IS THIS FOR REAL?!

 I woke up a few weeks ago to an email that read –

 Hi Kelly – Nice to e-meet you!
 Your passion for telling stories through food caught our eye and we feel you’d be a great partner to help inspire Canadians to share their heritage through cooking.
 Along with a small group of influencers across Canada, we’d like to invite you to participate in Rethink Beef: Global Recipe Swap.
 This exciting new project will celebrate how deliciously different, yet uniquely Canadian, our nation’s kitchens are.
 Here’s how it’ll work: You develop a recipe inspired by your cultural background or a cultural culinary adventure you’ve had.
 The key ingredient you’ll need to use in the creation of your recipe is ground beef.
 Many Canadians automatically think of burgers when thinking ground beef, however there are many more possibilities!
 We want to encourage Canadians to rethink ground beef and its uses; it can be incorporated into curries, pies, empanadas, koftas, poutine, tacos, dumplings, roti, bibimbap, etc. – just to name a few.

 How cool is that?!